 You can find applications for all three options through the UBC Faculty of Science.

 Directed Studies give you an opportunity to participate in a research project, as determined by you and your supervising faculty member.
-You must have obtained an average of at least 72% in your last 30 credits in order to be eligible for a directed study.

 - Contact a full-time UBC Psychology faculty member faculty member (Sessional instructors are not eligible to supervise a Directed Study) and ask whether they will supervise your project.